 John Marius Wilson, Imperial Gazetteer of England and Wales (1870-72)

+You can see the administrative areas in which Rufford has been placed at times in the past.
 Select one to see a link to a map of that particular area.

-You can see maps centred on OS grid reference SD458155 (Lat/Lon: 53.633199, -2.821147), Rufford which are provided by:
+You can see maps centred on OS grid reference SD444163 (Lat/Lon: 53.640194, -2.842487), Rufford which are provided by:

 - Google Maps

 - Bing (was Multimap)

 - National Library of Scotland (Old Ordnance Survey maps)

 - Vision of Britain (Click "Historical units & statistics" for administrative areas.)